LSC-Montgomery Dual Credit

-Dual Credit is an opportunity for high school students to earn high school and college credit simultaneously.
-Students demonstrating college readiness through a college placement exam can earn college and high school credits in the same course by attending classes at their high school, on a Lone Star campus, and/or online.
-We partner with independent school districts, charter schools, private schools, and homeschool parents to offer courses in the core curriculum, foreign languages, and workforce education.
+Dual Credit presents a remarkable opportunity for high school students to simultaneously earn both high school and college credits.
+Students who exhibit college readiness, as assessed through a college placement exam, can embark on a unique journey to acquire college and high school credits within the same course.
+This dual-credit experience is accessible through classes offered at their high school, on a Lone Star campus, or conveniently online.

 Approved Dual Credit Courses

 Determination that a college course meets the high school TEKS/learning outcomes for a particular high school course is the responsibility of the school district or private/charter/home school.
 The Lone Star College does not identify courses as meeting any particular TEA requirements for high school graduation.
-Lone Star College has designed dual credit courses to the meet the TEKS, but additional outcomes required by any school/district will need to be supplemented by that school/district.
 All decisions regarding a student's high school graduation plan should be determined by their school counselor/administrator.
 Offering a dual credit course remains the decision of each Independent School District.
 A course that is listed does not automatically grant an ISD approval to offer a course.